YJB-Gay/hoodik-app/README.md

 A simple wrapper app that connects to your Hoodik instance.

+There's also a [CLI tool](./cli/) if you prefer terminal workflows.

 ## What It Does

 - Shows the connection screen on startup.